The 22 Most Popular Test Management Tools Worth Considering

 Via Smartbear

-Zephyr Enterprise is a SaaS test management solution built to help software development and QA teams manage their testing processes.
-It provides features for creating, organizing, and managing test cases, supporting both manual and automated testing efforts.
+Zephyr Enterprise is a SaaS test management solution built to help software development and QA teams manage test cases, test execution, and testing processes.
+It supports manual and automated testing and provides enterprise test management capabilities for teams that need structured QA workflows.

 Key features

-• Test data management: Enables the creation and management of multiple test data sets, ensuring coverage of various scenarios during testing
+• Test data management: Enables the creation and management of multiple test data sets to support broader scenario coverage

-• Bi-directional and multi-instance Jira integration: Facilitates the management of testing processes within Jira, providing a unified platform for development and testing activities
+• Bi-directional and multi-instance Jira integration: Facilitates the management of testing processes within Jira and connects development and testing activities

-• Test case repository: Offers a global repository for test cases, allowing them to be shared across the organization
+• Test case repository: Offers a global repository for test cases that can be shared across the organization

-• API support: Extends functionality and integrates with other tools within the software development ecosystem
+• API support: Extends functionality and integrates with other tools in the software development ecosystem

 Pricing

-• Zephyr Enterprise offers several pricing models that start at 20 users, including SaaS or on-premise.
-Visit the Zephyr Enterprise pricing page for more details.
+• Zephyr Enterprise offers several pricing models that start at 20 users, including SaaS or on-premise options.
+Visit the Zephyr Enterprise pricing page for current details.

 • Free trial: Available